tylerlong/manate/README.md

 - update it directly: `store.count -= 1`
 - update it through a member function: `store.increase()`

 So basically there is no restrictions.
-Just read/update as how you read/update a plain object.
+Just read/update as how you read/update a JavaScript object.

 ## Without React